Fujifilm X-H2 Review

 Fraser River, BC, Fujifilm X-H2, XF 23mm f/1.4 R LM WR @ f/8

-I mentioned the lines are getting blurred when compared with my GFX 50R, but in truth, the GFX has its own look which sets it apart regardless of the number of megapixels.
+I mentioned the lines are getting blurred when compared with my GFX 50R, but in truth, the GFX has its own look, which sets it apart regardless of the number of megapixels.
 But with the X-H2, it doesn’t feel like you are missing out as much.
-You have the ability to crop and landscape images that are rich in detail.
+You can crop and landscape images that are rich in detail.

-I am excited to see what you can do with the latest 5th-generation sensor and technology, and I also believe that Fujifilm has picked the right strategy with the X-H2 and X-H2S.
+I'm excited to see what you can do with the latest 5th-generation sensor and technology.
+I also believe that Fujifilm has chosen the right strategy with the X-H2 and X-H2S.

 These camera releases, along with the X-T5, make a lot of sense.
-Essentially, it has become easier for the consumer to pick a camera that fits their vision and workflow without making too many sacrifices.
+Essentially, it has become easier for consumers to choose a camera that fits their vision and workflow without making too many sacrifices.

 Looking into my crystal ball, I look forward to seeing how this latest tech will be implemented in future cameras.
-I cross my fingers that we will see an X-Pro4 and X100 VI later this year.
+I'm crossing my fingers that we'll see the X-Pro4 later this year.
 This, however, is purely speculation and wishful thinking.

 Please see the sample images below.